KevinBassaDevelopment/angular-ssr-no-flickering-example/README.md

 # angular-ssr-no-flickering-example
 This example demostrates that angular ssr has no visible flickering when switching between server and browser version

+It has been made to demonstrate this issue: https://github.com/ionic-team/ionic/issues/21245

 It visualizes the loading process by showing the text "Server" and "Browser" in the app-header and on the page-header, depending of where the content was rendered.

 **To see it in detail:**